 FUELS AND LUBRICANTS RESEARCH DIVISION

-Qualifications: This position requires a Bachelor’s Degree in the individual’s field of specialization and zero years of experience as a minimum.
-The individual exercises judgment, diligence and has an aptitude for carrying out assignments primarily in fuels and fluids engineering and have built a program or direct multiple program activities in a wide technical field.
-Technical areas of expertise include, but are not limited to, managing fuels, lubricants, functional fluids research, development, and evaluation programs, testing and analysis of fuel properties and performance, lubricants, automotive fluids, engine and vehicle components, wear, contamination, failure modes, long-term durability; development of test systems and procedures.
+Qualifications: This position requires a High School diploma or equivalent education as a minimum, trade school education or continuing education, certification as a professional secretary, and a minimum of zero years of clerical experience.
+Individuals provide administrative support to projects primarily in fuels and fluids engineering and have built a program or direct multiple program activities in a wide technical field.
+Technical areas of expertise include, but are not limited to, managing fuels, lubricants, functional fluids research, development, and evaluation programs; testing and analysis of fuel properties and performance, lubricants, automotive fluids, engine and vehicle components, wear, contamination, failure modes, long-term durability; development of test systems and procedures.